 Roger WilliamsRoger Williams (c.
-21 December 1603 – between 27 January and 15 March 1683) was a Puritan minister, theologian, and author who founded the Colony of Rhode Island and Providence Plantations.
+21 December 1603 – between 27 January and 15 March 1683) was a Puritan minister, theologian, and author who founded Providence Plantations, which became the Colony of Rhode Island.
 He was a staunch advocate for religious freedom, separation of church and state, and fair dealings with American Indians, and he was one of the first abolitionists.

 Williams was expelled by the Puritan leaders from the Massachusetts Bay Colony for spreading "new and dangerous ideas", and he established the Providence Plantations in 1636 as a refuge offering what he called "liberty of conscience".
 In 1638, he founded the First Baptist Church in America, also known as the First Baptist Church of Providence.
 He studied the Indian languages and wrote the first book on the Narragansett language, and he organized the first attempt to prohibit slavery in any of the American colonies.
 Provided by Wikipedia

 Asolación de los tubérculos de semilla de papa como método de control para la polilla, Tecia solanivora: Una tecnología tradicional para la solución a un nuevo problema

 by Gallegos, Patricio, Asaquibay, César, Chamorro, Fernando, Rodríguez, Patricia, Williams, RogerGet full text